omhafez/shabaka/README.md

 * -a: export all intermediate files
 * -s: perform smoothing on point cloud (should not typically be necessary)
-* -p: perform Screened Poisson surface reconstruction instead of default Voronoi-based surface reconstruction *(currently only available on Mac, pending bug fixes in Meshlab)*
+* -p: perform Screened Poisson surface reconstruction instead of default Voronoi-based surface reconstruction *(not available on Ubuntu, pending bug fixes in Meshlab)*
 * -f: overwrite any previously existing Shabaka output files